forcedotcom/sfdx-core/messages/scratchOrgInfoApi.md

 # SourceStatusResetFailureError

 Successfully created org with ID: %s and name: %s.
 Unfortunately, source tracking isn’t working as expected.
 If you run force:source:status, the results may be incorrect.
 Try again by creating another scratch org.

+# hubOrgIsNotDevHub

+Ensure that org with username: %s and id %s is enabled as a DevHub